Tuesday, 13 June 2023

 "NFS_Server_name" - will be the SAN/NFS server name or IP.

-"/Test/backup/vol1/test_project/" - will be the directory structure creatd on
+"/Test/backup/vol1/test_project/" - will be the directory structure created on SAN server.

 Steps :-